May 7, 2001

 - In the Connections course, students engage the interdisciplinary process by

 - identifying multiple disciplinary approaches to a subject;

 - exploring the integration or synthesis of these approaches to foster understanding of the subject.

 - Connections courses explore these interdisciplinary issues at a level of sophistication expected of an upper-division course.
 These courses may have appropriate prerequisites, so long as they do not unduly limit the audience in numbers or the level of disciplinary sophistication.

 - The Connections course must be taken at Puget Sound.

 Students are expected to satisfy the eight-core requirements in the following sequence:

 The First Year: Argument and Inquiry Units Seminar in Scholarly Inquiry I 1 Seminar in Scholarly Inquiry II 1 Years 1 through 3: Five Approaches to Knowing Units Artistic 1 Humanistic 1 Mathematical (strongly recommended in the first year) 1 Natural Scientific 1 Social Scientific 1 Junior or Senior Year: Interdisciplinary Experience Units Connections 1 Total: 8

 - Core requirements for transfer students.

-- All transfer students, prior to receiving the bachelor's degree, must meet all core requirements.
+- All transfer students, before receiving the bachelor's degree, must meet all core requirements.